 “Since the pandemic began, I have become acutely aware of the negative impact the pandemic has had on the UK’s 14 million disabled people and how many of us feel we’ve been forgotten.
 For many reasons, we have been amongst the hardest hit by Coronavirus.

-“Shockingly, almost two-thirds of all those who have died from Coronavirus were disabled people.
+“Shockingly, almost two-thirds of all those who have died of Coronavirus were disabled people.
 I had to read that fact from the Office for National Statistics several times.
 That’s over 1,000 disabled people dying every day on the worst of days.
 This is what has got me on my bike.

 “I would like to thank the public for their incredible support and also thank my fellow Lockdown Legends who set themselves some of the most creative fundraising challenges I have ever seen.”